salesforce/design-system-react/docs/webpack.md

 #### postinstall.sh

-Create symlinks from node_modules to your public folder
+Create symlinks from `node_modules` to your public folder in order to serve static assets

 ```
 // Code to run post npm install